Albert Marco: Ship Cafe shooting

-On June 28, 1928, Marco was arrested and put on trial for assault with a deadly weapon when he shot Dominick Conterno and Harry Judson.
-He was found guilty on two counts and was sentenced to two seven-year terms by judge William C. Doran.
+Marco was found guilty on two counts and was sentenced to two seven-year terms by judge William C. Doran.

+Later life

 On April 1, 1929, Marco was sent to San Quentin State Prison to serve his sentence.
 Marco appealed the ruling, but was denied a second trial.
 He was paroled on April 7, 1933.
 Marco was deported to Italy in November 1933.
 He returned to Los Angeles in 1937 hoping to permanently stay in the United States, but he was denied and ordered to return to Italy again.
+In 1952 a Daily News staff writer named Jack Strange claimed that Marco was still alive and living in Venice, Italy, where he ran a restaurant.